Harlan Wolfe Ranch Community Garden

 Harlan Wolfe Ranch, 915 W. Cheyenne Rd, CS, will become a learning lab garden.
 You pay a fee to lease any amount of garden space (pay by the sq ft).
 It comes complete with pre-made garden beds, rich organic soil, supply of organic compost and water!
 Best of all it also comes with us!
 We will be your guide to assist you in your growing needs throughout the season.
 Of course you keep all the veggies you grow!
 If interested in more info please email us at: email@example.com.
 Plots are limited and we are taking reservations for plots now.

 Here is how it will work:

 Thyme Shares at Harlan Wolfe Ranch

-Harlan Wolfe Ranch at 915 W. Cheyenne Rd. will re-open in the spring of 2017 as a learning garden.
+Harlan Wolfe Ranch is located at 915 W. Cheyenne Rd.
 We are calling it "Thyme Shares".
 This one acre organic site is fully fenced.
 A 4 ft by 8 ft raised garden bed complete with organic soil ready to plant is $100 per season, all other garden beds are charged accordingly.
 For example a 4 ft by 10 ft garden bed is $125 (no additional charge for water etc. see below):